5jt/dyalog-cookbook/manuscript/06_configSettings.md

 # Configuration settings

 Before we start establishing error handling on a general level we first need to establish a way to configure the application.
-That's why we now introduce configuration settings.
+That will allow us to control whether error trapping should be active or not, where to save dumps etc. That's why we now introduce configuration settings.

-Thinking more widely, an application's configuration includes all kinds of state: e.g., folders for log files and crashes, debug flag, flag for switching off error trapping, email address to report to in case of an error, window positions, recent filepaths, and GUI themes...
+Thinking more widely, an application's configuration includes all kinds of state: e.g., folders for log files and crashes, debug flag, a flag for switching off error trapping, email address to report to in case of an error, window positions, recent filepaths, GUI themes...

 ## Using the Windows Registry